danscan/stdloggly/README.md

 ## Example

 #### Spawn a child process that logs to your Loggly account.
-`stdloggly --auth <loggly-auth-token> tail -f app.log`: Monitor app.log, and send its contents to Loggly API.
+Monitor app.log, and send its contents to Loggly API.

+`stdloggly --auth <loggly-auth-token> tail -f app.log`

 #### You can also pipe data into stdloggly!
-Here's an example logging *Parse Cloud Code* logs to Loggly.
+Log *Parse Cloud Code* logs to Loggly.

 `parse log -f | stdloggly --auth <loggly-auth-token>`